Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Dynamical Ejecta

 \subsection{Mass-averaged velocity}

-The mass-averaged terminal velocity of the dynamical ejecta, $\avd$, from \DSrefset{} ranges from $0.11c$ to $0.27c$, in agreement with the leakage simulations performed with the same code in \cite{Radice:2018pdn}.
-However, differently from the analysis of \cite{Radice:2018pdn}, the correlation of the $\langle\upsilon_{\infty}\rangle$ with the tidal parameter $\tilde{\Lambda}$ was found in the models of \DSrefset{} \cite{Nedora:2020pak}.

-The correlation showed that the lower $\tilde{\Lambda}$, the higher the velocity as a consequence of the fact that the dynamical ejecta in comparable-mass mergers are dominated by the shocked component and that the shock velocity is larger the more compact the binary is.
+The mass-averaged terminal velocity of the dynamical ejecta, $\avd$, from \DSrefset{} ranges from $0.11\, c$ to $0.27\,c$, in agreement with the leakage simulations performed with the same code in \cite{Radice:2018pdn}.
+However, differently from the analysis of \cite{Radice:2018pdn}, the correlation of the $\langle\upsilon_{\infty}\rangle$ with the tidal parameter $\tilde{\Lambda}$ was found in the models of \DSrefset{} with the fixed chirp mass \cite{Nedora:2020pak}.
+Models with lower $\tilde{\Lambda}$, showed higher velocities.
+This is a consequence of the fact that the dynamical ejecta in comparable-mass mergers are dominated by the shocked component and that the shock velocity is larger the more compact the binary is.
 On the contrary, for high mass ratios $q\gtrsim1.5$, the ejecta are dominated by the tidal component and a larger $q$ leads to a smaller $\avd$ in \DSrefset{}.